CyrilGeistlich/cma-project/Readme.md

 ## Analytical concepts
 <!-- Which analytical concepts will you use?
 What conceptual movement spaces and respective modelling approaches of trajectories will you be using?
 What additional spatial analysis methods will you be using? -->

-We will try to deduce as many parameters from the GPS tracking data as possible.
-We then want to conduct a principle componenet analysis to find the components which contribute to 90% of the variability.
+We will try to deduce as many parameters from the GPS tracking data as possible, such as velocity, acceleration, trip duration, turning angle, slope, time and position .We then want to conduct a principle componenet analysis to find the components which contribute to 90% of the variability.
 We then will use these principal componenets to train our model.
 We will evaluate different methods using accuracy measures such as recall, precision and F1-Score.
 We will apply k-fold cross validation.

 ## R concepts
 <!-- Which R concepts, functions, packages will you mainly use.
 What additional spatial analysis methods will you be using? -->